bdecelis/deep-whisper/README.md

 **Whisper** is the most capable open speech recognition model available.
 OpenAI's original implementation is slow; **faster-whisper** reimplements it using CTranslate2 and quantisation, giving ~4–6× faster inference at equivalent accuracy.
 The `large-v3-turbo` variant is a distilled model that is approximately 6× faster than `large-v3` with minimal accuracy loss on clean speech.

 **Forced CTC alignment** (via WhisperX's wav2vec2 integration) produces more precise word timestamps than Whisper's built-in attention-weight timestamps.
-Whisper guesses word timing from its attention patterns; forced alignment solves a constrained problem, given this text and this audio, find the exact frame where each phoneme occurs.
+Whisper guesses word timing from its attention patterns; forced alignment solves a constrained problem — given this text and this audio, find the exact frame where each phoneme occurs.

-**Energy trough boundary snapping** further tightens word boundaries by locating the nearest local energy minimum around each timestamp.
-Word transitions almost always coincide with reduced acoustic energy, so this is a low-cost refinement that adds real precision.
+**Energy trough boundary snapping** further tightens word boundaries by locating the nearest local energy minimum around each timestamp — word transitions almost always coincide with reduced acoustic energy, so this is a low-cost refinement that adds real precision.

 **Text normalisation before alignment** prevents a common silent failure: if the text says "$200" but the speaker said "two hundred dollars", the aligner cannot match phonemes correctly and timestamps drift.
 Normalising to spoken form first ensures text and audio match as closely as possible.